 You should have the flexibility in your ATS to invite different members of your hiring team that have different levels of authority.
-For example, you should be able to appoint an admin, a hiring team manager and normal team members which all have different privileges and permissions to edit.
+For example, you should be able to appoint an administrator, a hiring team manager and normal team members, which all have different privileges and permissions to edit.

 How does the proposed ATS solution handle hiring information that’s classified?
 You want your ATS solution to have hierarchies that are adjustable within a hiring team.
 Ensure that candidates are unable to see private comments made by team members, and there should be a way to make certain notes only visible to specific team members.